 Gailey Hill Schoolhouse

 A one-room school house that served grades one through six from 1865 until 1937.
 Never electrified, it depended on natural light and wood heat.
 A janitor would light a fire in the stove an hour before school started, then students would be responsible for keeping up the flame the rest of the day!
-The school house has been restored by the Town of Lake Luzerne and is open most weekends during the summer months.
+The school house, now on Main St. in Lake Luzerne has been restored by the Town of Lake Luzerne and is open most weekends during the summer months.

 Frances G. Kinnear Museum of Local History